Electrostatic gate-controlled quantum interference in a high-mobility two-dimensional electron gas at the (La$_{0.3}$Sr$_{0.7}$)(Al$_{0.65}$Ta$_{0.35}$)O$_3$/SrTiO$_3$ interface

 The 2D electron gas (2DEG) at complex oxide interfaces offers a novel platform for exploring quantum interference in previously uncharted regimes.
 Unlike 2D electron systems in conventional III–V semiconductors, complex oxide interfaces such as LaAlO$_3$/SrTiO$_3$ (LAO/STO) host a strongly correlated 2DEG, leading to emergent phenomena like superconductivity \cite{caviglia2008, li2011, bert2011direct} and magnetism \cite{li2011, bert2011direct, brinkman2007, kalisky2012}.
 S. Goswami et al. fabricated superconducting quantum interference device at the superconducting LAO/STO interface and measured $B$-periodic oscillations in voltage by applying an excitation current higher than its critical value ~\cite{goswami2016}.
 Interestingly, AB-like oscillations were reported in a Hall bar device (channel width $w$ = 250 nm, length $l$ = 1.5 $\mu$m), but not in a nanoscale ring, both fabricated at the conducting LAO/STO interface \cite{irvin2019}.

 To have a better understanding of the mechanism of $B$-periodic oscillations in complex oxide interfaces and their tunabilty through external knobs such as electrostatic gating, we studied quantum transport in an ultra-high mobility (35,000 cm$^2$V$^{-1}$s$^{-1}$) 2DEG at the interface between (La$_{0.3}$Sr$_{0.7}$)(Al$_{0.65}$Ta$_{0.35}$)O$_3$ (LSAT) and STO.
 Due to its smaller lattice mismatch ($\sim$ 1 $\%$) compared to LAO/STO ($\sim$ 3 $\%$), the LSAT/STO interface supports extremely high mobility 2DEG, reaching up to 50,000 cm$^2$V$^{-1}$s$^{-1}$ \cite{huang2016, han2017}.
-Furthermore, the LSAT/STO interface hosts long-range ordered line dislocations that form a 2D square moiré pattern with a moiré lattice constant of $\sim$ 40 nm \cite{burian2021}.
-These naturally formed defect lines may serve as pathways for electron transport, providing a promising platform for studying quantum interference phenomena.
+Furthermore, the LSAT/STO interface hosts long-range ordered line dislocations that form a 2D square moiré pattern with a moiré lattice constant of $\sim$ 40 nm~\cite{burian2021} and/or interconnected polar domain walls at low temperatures~\cite{Han2025}.
+These naturally formed defect lines may serve as 1D conduction channels for electron transport, providing a promising platform for studying quantum interference phenomena.